drocheam/optrace/docs/source/usage/focus.rst

 Limitations
 __________________

-Below you can find some limitations of the focus search:

-* search only possible between lenses or a lens and the outline
-* the behavior of filters and apertures in the search region is ignored
+Limitations include:

+* due to restrictions of the search region the search can't find a focus that lies between the maximum and minimum z-value of a surface
-* rays absorbed in the search region by the raytracer outline are handled as unabsorbed
+* rays absorbed in the search region by the raytracer outline are handled as not absorbed
 * in more complex cases only a local minimum is found
 * see the limitations of each method below.